 Skip to content

-Alive and kicking goals is a youth suicide prevention project currently based in the Kimberley, Western Australia.
-It aims to reduce the high suicide rate amongst Indigenous youth in and around Broome through the use of football and peer education.
-The project is initiated, managed and led by Indigenous people in the Kimberley.
+Alive and Kicking Goals! is a multi award-winning youth suicide prevention project currently based in the Kimberley, Western Australia.
+It aims to reduce the high suicide rate among Aboriginal and Torres Strait Islander youth in and around Broome through peer education workshops, one-on-one mentoring, and counselling.
+The project is initiated, managed, and led by Aboriginal people in the Kimberley.

-The project involves a range of activities delivered by volunteer youth leaders to their peers.
-Volunteers educate young people about suicide prevention, model positive lifestyle choices, and inspire hope in young people about the future.
-Alive and kicking goals delivers its peer education program at community events, schools and in community settings.
-Training, education and support are offered to young men and women who volunteer to be peer educators for the project.
+The project involves a range of activities delivered by staff and volunteer youth leaders to their peers.
+Young people are educated about suicide prevention, positive lifestyle choices, and hope about the future.
+Alive and kicking goals! delivers its peer education program at community events, schools, and in community settings.
+Training, education, and support are offered to young men and women who volunteer to be peer educators for the project.
+Many of the projects clients are now non-Aboriginal students in the school and counselling settings.

 In 2010, the project secured Council of Australian Governments (COAG) funding to employ a team leader and three paid peer educators.
-The employment of a female peer educator has seen the project expand its scope to include young Indigenous women in and around Broome.
+The employment of a female peer educator has seen the project expand its scope to include young Aboriginal and Torres Strait Islander women in and around Broome.
+The project was evaluated by the Australian Institute for Suicide Research and Prevention in 2012 and is currently undertaking longitudinal research.
+In partnership with the University of New South Wales and the Black Dog Institute, the project will launch the ibobbly app in late 2013, a world-first mobile app for Aboriginal suicide prevention.

-Alive and kicking goals was initiated by members of the Broome Saints Football Club with support from Broome Mens Outreach Service.
-For more information about the project's current partners, see links below.
+Alive and Kicking Goals! was initiated by members of the Broome Saints Football Club with support from Broome Men's Outreach Service.

 Broome Saints Football Club